tom-seddon/b2/doc/Debug-version.md

 # Other debugger stuff

-There is other debug stuff, but it's all undocumented...
+There may be other debug stuff that I haven't got round to documenting yet.

 # HTTP API